-Trephining is the process of making a hole in the nail, using a heated instrument about the size of a paperclip to pass easily through the nail.
+Trephining is the process of making a hole in your nail to release pressure by draining blood from under the nail.

-Nail removal is used in more extreme cases where the nail becomes misshaped or disrupted by the hematoma (swelling).
+- Nail removal is used in more extreme cases where the nail becomes misshaped or disrupted by the hematoma (swelling).

-Subungual Hematomas usually heal by themselves with little incident other than the pain, but can become infected or disrupt the nail.
+Subungual Hematomas usually heal by themselves with little incident other than the pain but can become infected or disrupt the nail.